-Lourdes Duarte is co-anchor of WGN Morning News from 4-6am.
-Prior to the early shift, Lourdes was co-anchor of WGN Evening News and a reporter for WGN News at Nine.
-Lourdes came to WGN-TV in September 2007 as a general assignment reporter for WGN Midday News, WGN Evening News and WGN News at Nine.
+Lourdes Duarte is co-anchor of the top-rated WGN Morning News from 4-6am and one of our lead investigative reporters.
+Lourdes came to WGN-TV in September of 2007 as a general assignment reporter for WGN Midday News, WGN Evening News and WGN News at Nine.

-Prior to joining WGN-TV, Lourdes worked for three years as a reporter and fill-in anchor for WJBK-TV, the Fox affiliate in Detroit, Michigan.
-She also worked for two years as a reporter for WXIN-TV in Indianapolis.
-While there, she launched and hosted the station’s public affairs program, “Hoy en Dia,” and anchored daily news cut-ins for radio station WEDJ-FM.
-Lourdes was a reporter in Peoria at WHOI-TV and at Metro Networks in Miami, Florida for radio stations WLRN-FM and WTMI-FM.
-She got her start here in Chicago, working as a freelance reporter for Telemundo.
+Prior to joining WGN-TV, Lourdes spent three years as a general assignment reporter at WJBK in Detroit, Michigan.
+She was also a reporter at WXIN-TV in Indianapolis.
+While there, she launched, produced and hosted the station’s public affairs program, “Hoy en Dia.”
+The program won an Emmy under her leadership.
+Lourdes also spent some time as a reporter at WHOI-TV in Peoria, IL after getting her start as a freelance reporter for Telemundo in Chicago.

-Lourdes has won several awards including an Emmy award for her work on “Hoy en Dia” and Society of Professional Journalists awards for Minority Issues Reporting.
+Lourdes has won several awards including four Emmys for general assignment and investigative reporting.
 Most recently, she won an Emmy award for her story titled “Unlicensed and Serving.”
 She also received an Emmy nomination for a story on deportation.
-Lourdes and a WGN photographer where aboard the plane that transported undocumented immigrants to their home country.
+Lourdes and a WGN photographer were aboard the plane that transported undocumented immigrants to their home country.

 Lourdes received a Bachelor of Arts degree in Communication from DePaul University.